 According to section 2(00) of the I. D. Act, retrenchment means termination by the employer of the service of a workman for any reason whatsoever otherwise than the exceptions enumerated in it.
 The case of the workman certainly does not fall under any of the exceptions in the section.
 After insertion of the term 'refuses employment' and 'refusal of employment' in section 2A of the Act by West Bengal Act 33 of 1989 w.e.f 08.12.1989, the refusal of employment by any employer is deemed to be an industrial dispute.
-Thus, the contention of the company that the alleged refusal of employment is not retrenchment is of no use when factually the alleged refusal of employment resulted in actual cessation of the employment of the applicant.
-The decision in Punjab Land Development & Reclamation Corporation Ltd. vs. Presiding

-Officer, Labour Court, Chandigarh where the Hon'ble Supreme Court held that retrenchment means termination by the employer of the service of a workman for any reason whatsoever except those expressly excluded in the section, is of no help to the company.
+The contention of the company that the alleged refusal of employment is not retrenchment and it is a lockout is not acceptable in the light of the decision in the case of Jagdamba Motors when factually the alleged refusal of employment resulted in actual cessation of the employment of the applicant and it is no case of the company that the refusal of employment was made for a temporary period.
+The decision in Punjab Land Development & Reclamation Corporation Ltd. Vs. Presiding Officer, Labour Court, Chandigarh where the Hon'ble Supreme Court held that retrenchment means termination by the employer of the service of a workman for any reason whatsoever except those expressly excluded in the section 2 (oo) of the I. D. Act is of no help to the company.